RefresherTowel/docs/statement/index.md

   - `time_source` APIs

 - **Scripts you need:**
-  - The state system script (containing `Statement`, `StatementState`, `StatementStateKillTimers`, etc.).
+  - The Statement  script library.
   - The **Echo** debug helper library (shipped free with Statement).
 It provides the debug functions used in the examples: `EchoDebugInfo`, `EchoDebugWarn`, and `EchoDebugSevere`.

-Statement’s examples and internal debug calls use these Echo helpers.
-If you remove Echo from your project or choose not to import it, you’ll either need to provide your own functions with the same names, or update the debug calls in Statement to use your own debug system instead.
+> Statement's examples and internal debug calls use these Echo helpers.
+If you remove Echo from your project or choose not to import it, you can either write `show_debug_message()`
+> wrappers with the same names, or update the debug calls in Statement to use your own debug system instead.
 {: .note}

 No additional extensions or assets are required.